cmput229/Lab_BasicBlocks/README.md

 https://www.youtube.com/watch?v=0lVA7TPpxUE

-Note that there might be slight discrepencies between how we construct CFGs in this lab compared to what you'd find online.
-Make sure your understanding aligns with the lab description.
+Note that there might be slight discrepencies between how we construct CFGs in this project compared to what you'd find online.
+Make sure your understanding aligns with the project description.

 ### Bit Vectors